natsunoyuki/BoT-SORT/README.md

 '--cmc-method' <files | orb | ecc> to demo.py or track.py.

 ## Acknowledgements
-This repository is a clean-up and modernized version of the original [BoT-SORT](https://github.com/NirAharon/BoT-SORT) repository.
+This repository is a modernized version of the original [BoT-SORT](https://github.com/NirAharon/BoT-SORT) repository.
 This modernized implementation is neither supported or funded by, nor affiliated with the original authors of [BoT-SORT](https://github.com/NirAharon/BoT-SORT).

 The original paper by Nir Aharon, Roy Orfaig, Ben-Zion Bobrovsky should be cited as follows.
 ```